callumflack/callum-flack-design/content/pages/about.md

 * Improve or redesign your existing website or web application.
 * Create a new website or web application from scratch.
-* Work as a specialist digital partner on an ongoing basis.
+* Collaborate as a specialist digital partner to enhance customer communities over time.

 Start a conversation by emailing [callum@patternworks.com.au](mailto:callum@patternworks.com.au) or by calling [+617(0) 408 767 540](tel:+6170-408-767-540).

-## Specialist collaborators

-I've collected a small co-op of remote and local specialists whom I work with regularly: web engineers, search engine marketers, copywriters and photographers.
-Each of them I respect and recommend.

-Grid of co-ops.